AI Agents SDLC Platform: Authoring, Enforcement, and Documentation Agents Across the Full Software Development Lifecycle

 Azure DevOps

 Block pipeline stages.
 Update story status.
 Attach evidence.
+Authoring writes for stories.

 Slack

 Block notifications.
 Threads.
 Weekly briefs.
 Override approvals.
+Standup summaries.

 Microsoft Teams